a4kap1404/CSE291_PROJECT/README.md

 # Instructions to Run the Code
 1. Data generation:
 The generated dataset is present in new_workspace/flow/raw_graph/.
-The training set includes designs such as: gcd_nangate45, ibex_nangate45, aes_nangate45, gcd_asap7, ibex_asap7, aes_asap7, ariane136_nangate45.\
+The dataset includes designs such as: gcd_nangate45, ibex_nangate45, aes_nangate45, gcd_asap7, ibex_asap7, aes_asap7, ariane136_nangate45.\
 Detailed information regarding new data generation and existing dataset is present in new_workspace/flow/.

 2. To Train the model: